sisaenkov/docker/ivideon-server/README.md

 }
 ```

-> It is not recommended to left in config any parameter blocks not described in this example and transferred after GUI setup.
+> It is not recommended for the first run to leave in config any parameter blocks not described in this example and left after GUI setup.